Things to Do in Montevideo in October

 Weigh the advantages and considerations before booking

-- + Spring settles in with just-right warmth—Playa Ramírez is wide open for long shoreline walks, free of the January hordes that will soon blanket the sand.
+- + Spring settles in with just-right warmth, Playa Ramírez is wide open for long shoreline walks, free of the January hordes that will soon blanket the sand.

-- + Hotel rates fall 25-30% from peak, yet restaurants keep every dish on the menu—you’ll snag a Saturday-night table at Mercado del Puerto without a wait.
+- + Hotel rates fall 25-30% from peak, yet restaurants keep every dish on the menu, you'll snag a Saturday-night table at Mercado del Puerto without a wait.

 - + Jacarandas erupt: whole avenues blaze violet, and fallen petals crackle under your shoes along Avenida 18 de Julio.

-- + Mate season kicks off—thermoses dangle from every arm, and sharing circles sprout in every park as the afternoons stretch lazily longer.
+- + Mate season kicks off, thermoses dangle from every arm, and sharing circles sprout in every park as the afternoons stretch lazily longer.

 - − Thunderstorms pounce at 4 PM sharp; a 30-minute cloudburst will drench anyone caught on La Rambla without quick cover.

-- − A few beach bars and seasonal spots in Punta Carretas remain shuttered—the full summer scene doesn’t fire up until December.
+- − A few beach bars and seasonal spots in Punta Carretas remain shuttered, the full summer scene doesn't fire up until December.

-- − October winds can punish; the pampero slams at 40 km/h (25 mph) and will whip your hat clean off at Plaza Independencia.
+- − October winds can punish.
+The pampero slams at 40 km/h (25 mph) and will whip your hat clean off at Plaza Independencia.

 Best Activities in October